-This is a benefit that is payable to both men and women when they reach pension age.
-The amount of pension you will receive depends on the number of social security contributions payments you have made.
+This is a benefit that is payable when you reach pension age.
+The amount of pension you will receive depends on the number of Social Security contributions you have made.

 There are two contribution conditions that must be met for you to get your old age pension:

-- You must have made at least 156 contributions payments, that count towards benefit, in your working life.
+- You must have made at least 156 contributions that count towards benefit in your working life.

-- For your pension to be paid at the full rate you must have paid at least 50 contributions in each year during your working life, for a minimum of 45 years
+- For your pension to be paid at the full rate you also must have paid an average of at least 50 contributions per year over a 45 year period.
+This means you need to have 2,250 weekly contributions.

 How much will I get?

-- If you were a married or divorced woman by 31 December 2003, you may be able to use your husband or ex-husband's contribution record to increase the amount of pension you can receive.
+- If you were a married woman on or before 31 December 2003 or a divorced woman on or before 31 December 2004, you may be able to use you husband or ex-husband's contribution record to increase the amount of pension you can receive.

 How do I claim old age pension?